AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 [Delivery template documentation](../../v8/msg/delivery-template.md).

+### Typology rules {#acs-gs-admin-rules}

+As an administrator, you are responsible for creating and maintaining typology rules for your deliveries.
+Same as in Adobe Campaign Standard, in Campaign v8, typology rules are business rules that allow you to perform checks and filtering on your message before sending it.

+In Campaign v8, typology rules come with a specific Campaign Optimization module.
+This module which lets you control, filter and monitor the sending of deliveries.
+To avoid conflicts between campaigns, Adobe Campaign can test various combinations by applying specific constraint rules.
+This guarantees that the messages sent meet the needs and expectations of customers and company communication policies.
+Learn more in the [Typology rules documentation](https://experienceleague.adobe.com/en/docs/campaign/automation/campaign-optimization/campaign-typologies){target="_blank"}

+### Quarantine management {#acs-gs-admin-quarantine}

+All quarantined addresses and quarantine rules have been migrated from your Campaign Standard environment to Campaign v8.
+No specific action is needed for quarantines.

+Get familiar with quarantine management in Campaign v8 in [this page](../../v8/audience/quarantine.md).

-## Manage Adobe Campaign integrations
+## Manage Adobe Campaign integrations {#acs-gs-integrations}

 You can connect your Campaign instance with Adobe Experience Cloud solutions to combine capabilities.
 Adobe Campaign comes with several connectors that allow you to communicate with external applications, connect to database engines, share and synchronize data.
 Learn how to combine your solutions in [this documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/connect/integration){target="_blank"}?

 As a Campaign Standard user migrating to Campaign v8, the following applies to you:

 * If you were using these integrations with Campaign Standard, your **Adobe Analytics** and **Audience Manager** configurations and data have been migrated by Adobe.
-* If your Campaign Standard environment was integrated with **Adobe Experience Manager**, Adobe recommends you to move to **Adobe Experience Manager as a Cloud Service** so that you can use this capability when designing emails in the Campaign Web user interface, and facilitate the streamlined management of email delivery content and forms directly within the Adobe Experience Manager platform..
+* If your Campaign Standard environment was integrated with **Adobe Experience Manager**, Adobe recommends you to move to **Adobe Experience Manager as a Cloud Service** so that you can use this capability when designing emails in the Campaign Web user interface, and facilitate the streamlined management of email delivery content and forms directly within your Adobe Experience Manager environment.
 Learn more in [this page](../../v8/integrations/aem-content.md).
     Note that Campaign can also be integrated with Adobe Experience Manager 6.5.
 To configure this integration, refer to [this documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/connect/ac-aem){target="_blank"}.
 * If your Campaign Standard environment was integrated with **Triggers**, you must set up and configure this integration in Campaign v8 as detailed in [this page](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/connect/ac-triggers){target="_blank"}.
 * If your Campaign Standard environment was integrated with **Adobe Target**, you must set up and configure this integration in Campaign v8 as detailed in [this page](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/connect/ac-at){target="_blank"}.

-## Use reporting

-Adobe Campaign provides a set of [reporting tools](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/analytics/reports/gs-reporting){target="_blank"}.
-As an administrator, you can create and configure reports to share with other Campaign users.

-In addition, aligned with the Adobe Campaign Standard experience, the Dynamic Reporting is available to you in Campaign v8, for your email deliveries.
-Itprovides fully customizable and real-time reports to measure the impact of your marketing activities.
-It adds access to profile data, enabling demographic analysis by profile dimensions such as gender, city and age in addition to functional email campaign data like opens and clicks.
-Learn more in the [Dynamic reporting documentation](https://experienceleague.adobe.com/en/docs/experience-cloud/campaign/reporting/get-started-reporting){target="_blank"}

-Reports can also be created and managed based on profile data created during the recipient schema extension.
-Learn more in the [Creating a profile dimension](https://experienceleague.adobe.com/en/docs/experience-cloud/campaign/reporting/customizing-reports/creating-a-custom-profile-dimension){target="_blank"} documentation.